cormullion/juliamono/website/faq.md

 #### ‘Does it work on Linux?’

 Yes.

-But font management in Linux may require you to become familiar with the `fontconfig` program.
+Font management in Linux may require you to become familiar with the `fontconfig` program.
 And it may be necessary to provide an additional configuration file (in `/etc/fonts/local.conf` for example), that contains instructions like the following:

 ```html
 <alias>